bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 }
 ```

-Besides the live updates, we also require access to a single trip.
+Besides the live updates, single trips should also be accessible.
 A trip is the accumulation of all statuses with the same trip id.
-As we want to query this information on demand, subscriptions do not work in this case.
+As this information should be queried on demand, subscriptions do not work in this case.
 GraphQL offers the `Query` operation instead.
-Our query is called `trip` and allows us to pass an id as an argument and returns the
+The query is called `trip` and allows to pass an id as an argument and returns the
 corresponding `Trip`.

 ```graphql